-Remember, the tubing is marked every five feet and a 200-ft. roll can be cut into two 100-ft. lengths.
-So, figure out how many bays 100 feet will cover, then start in the center and thread the tubing 50 feet in each direction.
+Remember also that the tubing is marked every five feet.
+A 200-ft. roll can be cut into two 100-ft. lengths.
+If your joist bays are tight, figure out how many bays 100 feet will cover, then start in the center and thread the tubing 50 feet in each direction.